-- (1) An actuarial certification prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall provide at least the following information: - (a) A statement that the initial premium rate schedule is sufficient to cover anticipated costs under moderately adverse experience and that the premium rate schedule is reasonably expected to be sustainable over the life of the form with no future premium increases anticipated; - (b) A statement that the policy design and coverage provided have been reviewed and taken into consideration; - (c) A statement that the underwriting and claims adjudication processes have been reviewed and taken into consideration; - (d) A set of statements relating to contract reserves and their relation to gross premiums: - (i) A statement that the assumptions used for reserves contain reasonable margins for adverse experience; - (ii) A statement that the net valuation premium for renewal years does not increase, except in a manner consistent with scheduled premium changes permitted under § 2.B(6); - (iii) A statement that the difference between the gross premium and the net valuation premium for renewal years is sufficient to cover expected renewal expenses; or if such a statement cannot be made, a complete description of the situations where this does not occur must be provided in the actuarial memorandum supplied pursuant to 2.B(3)(d); and - (iv) A statement as to whether or not the reserve morbidity assumptions used include any provision for morbidity improvement. - (e) A statement that the premium rates in the modified rate schedule are not less than the premium rate schedule for existing similar policy forms with modified rate schedules, equivalent patterns of scheduled premium increases and comparable premium paying periods also available from the company except for reasonable differences attributable to benefits.
+- (1) An actuarial certification prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall provide at least the following information: - (a) A statement that the initial premium rate schedule is sufficient to cover anticipated costs under moderately adverse experience and that the premium rate schedule is reasonably expected to be sustainable over the life of the form with no future premium increases anticipated; - (b) A statement that the policy design and coverage provided have been reviewed and taken into consideration; - (c) A statement that the underwriting and claims adjudication processes have been reviewed and taken into consideration; - (d) A statement that the premiums contain at least the minimum margin for moderately adverse experience defined in (i) or the specification of and justification for a lower margin as required by (ii). - (i) A composite margin shall not be less than ten percent (10%) of lifetime claims. - (ii) A composite margin that is less than ten percent (10%) may be justified in uncommon circumstances.
+The proposed amount, full justification of the proposed amount and methods to monitor developing experience that would be the basis for withdrawal of approval for such lower margins must be submitted. - (iii) A composite margin lower than otherwise considered appropriate for the standalone long-term care policy may be justified for long-term care benefits provided through a life policy or an annuity contract.
+Such lower composite margin, if utilized, shall be justified by appropriate actuarial demonstration addressing margins and volatility when considering the entirety of the product.